adamcupial/wdl/content/css/how-i-built-styling.rst

 :series: How I built my blog
 :series_index: 5

-The episode I dread, I am detailing here my design and style process as well what technologies are used and why.
+Details of my design process, technologies used and reasons behind the choices.

 ..
 PELICAN_END_SUMMARY